Teacher Salary & Teacher Pay – What to Expect?

 Health benefits are offered to all public school teachers with a portion of the pay going into the overall chosen plan.
 Health benefits usually cover health, dental and vision.
 Although most private schools will also offer health benefits to their teachers, the degree to which it is offered will vary from school to school.

 A Teacher's Schedule

 One benefit that many appreciate is the schedule most educators hold.
 Most schools work on a 180 days school year schedule with summer breaks for two months.
-This means a ten month year for employees with weekends, most holidays, and scheduled breaks off during the year.
+This means a 10-month year for employees with weekends, most holidays, and scheduled breaks off during the year.
 In addition, some areas have numerous snow days each year.
 Days are typically eight hours long with a slight variation.
-Those who teach in year round schools typically teach a term and then have 6 to 8 weeks off in a continual cycle.
+Those who teach in year round schools typically teach a term and then have six to eight weeks off in a continual cycle.
 However, all teachers will admit that some planning and preparation are needed prior to and following the school day.

 If you are trying to figure out whether teaching is right for you, here's where to start.